Museum of Capodimonte, Naples

-The collection comprises swords, knives, lances, axes, firearms, armors, and helmets dating from the 16th century to late 18th century.
+The collection comprises swords, knives, lances, axes, firearms, armor, and helmets dating from the 16th century to the late 18th century.

 The event program of the Museum of Capodimonte includes major temporary exhibitions of art, lectures, conferences, concerts, film screenings, educational activities for children and schools, guided tours, and special events.